-When the signal pressure is reduced or the air supply fails, the springs move the actuator stem upward.
-In mixing valves, port B is opened.
-In diverting valves, port A is opened.
-The valve ports B or A respectively are closed against the force of the compression springs when the signal pressure increases.
+When the signal pressure is reduced or the air supply fails, the springs move the actuator stem upwards and open the valve.
+The valve closes when the signal pressure is increased enough to overcome the force exerted by the springs.